wtyjoycee/Hiv_search_engine/README.md

 Task 3.4: add more features: xgbooster

-Task 3.5: fine tune the parameters for PL2 and BM25

 Task 3.5.1 fine tune manually on random forest and xgbooster

 Task 3.6: Add biencoder cosine-similarity as features